AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- AC-1308-->

 *  You can now successfully enter a customer date of birth when creating a new account in stores set to a Portuguese(Portugal) locale.
-Previously,  {{ site.data.var.ce }} threw an error when you tried to create an account.
+Previously,  Magento Open Source threw an error when you tried to create an account.
 [GitHub-34130](https://github.com/magento/magento2/issues/34130)

 <!--- ACP2E-457-->